Insights into the world of small business lending and development

 While small businesses across the nation continue to wait for more financial aid from the federal government, a new grant established by the December stimulus bill passed by Congress can help ease the burden of venue owners during the pandemic.
-The Shuttered Venue Operators (SVO) Grant will provide $15 billion in emergency assistance for eligible venues affected by the COVID-19 pandemic and be administered by the Small Business Administration’s Office of Disaster Assistance.
+The Shuttered Venue Operators (SVO) Grant provides $15 billion in emergency assistance for eligible venues affected by the COVID-19 pandemic and is administered by the Small Business Administration’s Office of Disaster Assistance.

 Eligible applicants may qualify for SVO Grants equal to 45% of their gross earned revenue, with the maximum amount available for a single grant award of $10 million.
 A total of $2 billion is reserved for eligible applications with up to 50 full-time employees.

 Below you will find preliminary information and eligibility requirements.
 We will update with more information as it becomes available.

 - Relevant museum operators, zoos and aquariums that meet specific criteria